xbg1006/cgn-spatial-reanalysis/docs/SOURCE_NOTEBOOK_MAP.md

 # Source notebook map

-Only manuscript-relevant notebooks were retained in the public-facing draft.
+Only manuscript-relevant notebooks are included in the public repository.

 | Repository notebook | Source notebook in project | Purpose |
 |---|---|---|